jaeyeol816/CORE_rnn_hierarchical/README.md

 # CORE

-This is the official PyTorch implementation for the [paper](https://arxiv.org/abs/2204.11067):
+This is the modified version of the PyTorch implementation for the [paper](https://arxiv.org/abs/2204.11067):
 > Yupeng Hou, Binbin Hu, Zhiqiang Zhang, Wayne Xin Zhao.
 CORE: Simple and Effective Session-based Recommendation within Consistent Representation Space.
 SIGIR 2022 short.

 ## Overview